 - Repetitive motion injuries

-According to Occupational Safety and Health Administration (OSHA) there are a few simple ways employers can avoid some of these common hazards.
-One of these is enforcing proper use of Personal Protective Equipment (PPE).
-By simply checking to ensure that your workers are wearing the proper gear, you can avoid mishaps.
-Not only is this checklist helpful to avoid injuries, it’s also necessary to stay in compliance with all OSHA standards and regulation.
+According to Occupational Safety and Health Administration (OSHA), there are a few simple ways employers can avoid some of these common hazards.
+One of these is enforcing proper use of personal protective equipment (PPE).
+By simply making sure that your workers are wearing the proper gear, you can avoid mishaps.
+Not only is this checklist helpful to avoid injuries, it’s also necessary to stay in compliance with all OSHA standards.

-As your Jacksonville construction attorneys we’ve put together the following safety checklist for construction works to help avoid hazards that can cause injuries, illnesses, and fatalities.
+As your Jacksonville construction attorneys, we’ve put together the following safety checklist for construction workers to help avoid hazards that can cause injuries, illnesses, and fatalities.

 1. Eye And Face Protection

-Safety glasses/face shields should be worn anytime work operations can cause foreign objects getting into the eyes (i.e. welding, cutting, grinding, nailing, or when working with concrete or harmful chemicals).
+Safety glasses/face shields should be worn anytime work operations can cause foreign objects to get into the eyes (i.e. welding, cutting, grinding, nailing, or when working with concrete or harmful chemicals).
 Eye and face protectors are selected based on anticipated hazards.